-TADA!
-In-School and After-School Arts Education Programs
+TADA!'s Off-Site Arts Education Programs

 Through musical theater and drama led by caring, highly-skilled Teaching Artists - TADA! provides students with the opportunity to thrive both on stage and in life.
 Personal and creative growth take place in a structured and supportive environment where ensemble methods are taught to encourage cooperation and teamwork.
 These classes provide a forum for creative and emotional expression, while developing students' concentration, discipline, teamwork, confidence and public-speaking ability.
 Classes are taught by two Teaching Artists (a director/choreographer and a music director) with extensive experience in music, theater, dance and education.
 All offerings are age appropriate.
 TADA! tailors its programs to meet the needs of the school, classroom and community being served.